haitranwang/chrome-extentions/dexscreener-auto-filter/README.md

 ## Troubleshooting

 ### Tabs not opening automatically
-- Make sure you're on dexscreener.com
+- Make sure you're on dexscreener.com with a supported chain
 - Check browser console for errors (F12)
-- Ensure you have permissions to open tabs
+- Ensure maximum tabs limit is not reached
+- Verify cooldown period hasn't expired
 - Try reloading the page

 ### Extension not working
 - Disable and re-enable the extension
 - Reload the extension from `chrome://extensions/`
-- Check the service worker for errors
+- Check the service worker for errors (click "Inspect views: service worker")
+- Verify that settings are saved (check popup)
-- Verify that the extension is enabled on dexscreener.com
+- Check that you're on a supported chain page

 ## Privacy & Security

-- No data is stored anywhere
+- Settings are stored locally in browser storage
 - No data is sent to external servers
 - The extension only interacts with dexscreener.com
 - No tracking or analytics
-- Operates entirely in browser memory
+- All tab tracking happens in browser memory

-## License
+## Additional Resources

-MIT License - feel free to use and modify as needed.
+- See `FILTER-REFERENCE.md` for complete DexScreener filter parameters
+- Use the popup settings to configure cooldown and tab limits
+- Check browser console (F12) for detailed logging

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Support
+## License

-For issues or questions, please open an issue on the GitHub repository.
+MIT License - feel free to use and modify as needed.